intel/llvm/sycl/doc/FAQ.md

 to learn about specific build options.

 ### Q: How are SYCL compilation phases different from those of a usual C++ compiler?
 Can I customize this flow for my applications?
-**A:** Due to the fact that both host and device code need to be compiled and linked into the final binary, the following steps are added to the usual C++ compiler flow:
+**A:** Due to the fact that both host and device code need to be compiled and linked into the final binary, the compilation steps sequence is more complicated compared to the usual C++ flow.
-1. Device code needs to be compiled separately to produce a separate device image.
-The toolchains invoked may slightly differ depending on whether you wish to compile the device kernels "ahead-of-time", or let the device code be JIT-compiled in runtime.
-Here, the greatest difference would be a device-specific BE compiler getting invoked in ahead-of-time compilation mode.
-2. To link host/device objects successfully, a so-called integration header needs to be generated.
-In nature, it is a usual C++ header file that makes use of OpenCL API.
-It is automatically produced by SYCL compiler after device code analysis.
-SYCL compiler mixes the integration header into the preprocessed host code, and only then compiles all relevant files into a host object (.o) file.

 In general, we encourage our users to rely on SYCL Compiler for handling all of the compilation phases "under the hood".
 However, thorough understanding of the above-described steps may allow you to customize your compilation by invoking different phases manually.